Shuffle Along: Background

 The show's four writers were African-American Vaudeville veterans who first met in 1920 at an NAACP benefit held at the newly opened Dunbar Theatre in Philadelphia.
 None had ever written a musical, or even appeared on Broadway.
 Promoters were skeptical that a black-written and produced show would appeal to Broadway audiences.
 After finding a small source of funding, Shuffle Along toured New Jersey and Pennsylvania.
 However, with its limited budget, it was difficult to meet travel and production expenses.
 Cast members were rarely paid, and were "trapped out of town when the box-office receipts could not cover train fare".
 The budget was so low that cast members had to wear damaged and worn leftover costumes from other shows.
 For some time, the entire set could fit in one taxicab, and was transported between theaters by that means (Krasner 244).
-When the show returned to New York about a year later, during the Depression of 1920–21, the production owed $18,000 and faced strong competition on Broadway in a season that included Florenz Ziegfeld's Sally and a new edition of George White's Scandals.
+When the show returned to New York about a year later, during the recession of 1920–1921, the production owed $18,000 and faced strong competition on Broadway in a season that included Florenz Ziegfeld's Sally and a new edition of George White's Scandals.
 It was able to book only a remote theater on West 63rd Street with no orchestra pit.
 In the end, however, the show earned $9 million from its original Broadway production and three touring companies, an unusual sum in its time.

 Miller and Lyles wrote thin, jokey dialogue scenes to connect the songs: "The plot of ...
 Shuffle Along was mainly to allow an excuse for the singing and dancing."
 Miller and Lyles also wore blackface in Shuffle Along.
 In the 21st century, this may seem unfathomable and offensive; however, the "audiences understood" the "makeup" only "suggested a portrayal of broad comedic characters".
 The use of blackface was simply a starting point, not the finish line.
 Miller and Lyles used the context they were given to captivate and appeal to audiences; however, they maintained their voices rather than resorting to typically exaggerated blackface characterizations.
 For instance, "rather than entirely embrace the lingering vestiges of minstrelsy” the duo "found ways to alter the formula".
 Their act initially appeared to imitate traditional minstrelsy; however, the characters they created were clever, complex, and defied traditional stereotypes.